Home :::

 Leg 2: Alexandra, Yarck, Gobur, Merton, Strathbogie and Euroa for lunch after 100 km.

-Leg 3: Euroa, Highlands, Yea to finish at Kinglake west after another 130 km.
+Leg 3: Euroa, Highlands, Seymour, Broadford after another 130 km.

 Sunday 18th March